-Due Date
+Name Due Date

+Parents,

-books this summer.
-Please list the title and your signature is will be a useful tool in tracking your child's reading and inmer Reading Logs to your child's 3rd grade teacher on the Happy Reading!
+for each book for the appropriate form.
+These logs ooks this summer.
+Please list the title and your signature will be a useful tool in tracking your child's reading and mer Reading Logs to your child's 3 rd grade teacher on the lappy Reading!

 Book 2

-Parent Signature
+Title Parent Signature

-ease have him/her answer the following responses.
-The included.
-Please note that there is a different story element he book you read.
-The following are questions you may use ras it?
-I?
-Ourt of the story? were you surprised?
+lines where your child will write the responses are response for each book. eart of the story?

+2

+3

+4